mazin-abdelghany/phd-intro-work/README.md

 6. Run the command `docker run --rm --mount type=bind,source=.,dst=/project -ti -p 8787:8787 phd-intro`.
 7. In your browser of choice, open `http://localhost:8787`.
 8. Type in the username `rstudio` and the auto-generated password from the command line.

+In order to see the files within the source directory, within the R console `setwd("/project")`.
+Then, in the files panel, under "More", click "Go To Working Directory".
+Any files in the source directory should appear here.
+Any files created within this directory, will also be saved in the source directory.

+Open the RMarkdown file, and run as normal.